james-leatherman/go-postgres/README.md

 # Go Postgres

 This is a simple Todo List application built using Go, Fiber, and PostgreSQL.
-The application demonstrates basic CRUD operations and integrates with DataDog for tracing.
+The application demonstrates basic CRUD operations and integrates with Datadog for tracing.

 ## Features